 This page has information on the Government’s 2016 'Next steps for fresh water' proposals to improve the management of fresh water in New Zealand.

-After considering public feedback in 2016, the Government is now consulting on some of the Next steps for fresh water policy proposals as part of the 'Clean Water' package.
+After considering public feedback in 2016, the Government consulted on some of the Next steps for fresh water policy proposals as part of the 'Clean Water' package.

 Read the consultation document on the 2017 proposals.